Joan Donovan: Whistleblower disclosure

 In December 2023, Donovan alleged that she was forced to leave Harvard due to pressure from Meta Platforms resulting from her research about online extremism.
 In a legal filing sent to both the Massachusetts Attorney General's office as well as the federal United States Department of Education, Donovan alleged that financial pressure from the Chan Zuckerberg Initiative led to her being pushed out of Harvard.
 The Chan Zuckerberg Initiative denied involvement in her departure from the university.
 Harvard also disputed Donovan's accusation.
 Harvard asserted that they did not "fire" her but that they were unable to find a faculty member who would oversee the work project and, though the director of the work, she was not employed as "faculty."
 They asserted they offered her a part-time position as an adjunct lecturer, which she turned down.

+Criticism and scrutiny

+In 2024, The Chronicle of Higher Education published an investigative article titled "The Distortions of Joan Donovan", which examined Donovan’s public account of her departure from Harvard University’s Kennedy School of Government and the closure of the Technology and Social Change Project.
+The article reported that Donovan had publicly alleged that Harvard ended her role and research program due to pressure from the technology company Meta (formerly Facebook).

+According to the investigation, multiple former colleagues and staff members disputed Donovan’s characterization of events.
+Eleven former members of the Technology and Social Change Project told The Chronicle that they had seen no evidence that Meta exerted pressure on Harvard to terminate the project, and that Donovan’s claims of corporate interference were not supported by internal records, correspondence, or firsthand accounts reviewed by the publication.

+The article further reported that some former associates described Donovan’s public statements as misleading or contradicted by documented communications, and stated that they no longer trusted her representations of the circumstances surrounding the project’s closure.

+Harvard Kennedy School officials also denied Donovan’s claims, with a spokesperson stating that allegations of donor or corporate influence over research decisions were false, and that the winding down of the project followed standard university policies, including requirements that research centers be led by appointed faculty members.